The general rule

 If an accused person is charged with an offence that is both a schedule 1 and 2 offence, it is taken to be a schedule 1 offence (s 3AA).

-An accused person must be refused bail if there is an ‘unacceptable risk’ that, if granted bail, they will fail to appear, commit an offence, endanger the safety or welfare of any person or obstruct the course of justice or interfere with a A person who can provide direct information based on their own knowledge about a relevant fact, and appears in court to give evidence about it.
-In some cases a witness may provide an affidavit or deposition setting out their evidence if they are not able to attend court. (see s 4E).
-The onus is on the The party presenting evidence in court on behalf of the state or Commonwealth government against a person accused of committing a crime.
-Also called the Crown. to establish unacceptable risk.
+An accused person must be refused bail if there is an ‘unacceptable risk’ that, if granted bail, they will fail to appear, commit an offence, endanger the safety or welfare of any person or obstruct the course of justice or interfere with a witness (see s 4E).
+The onus is on the prosecution to establish unacceptable risk.

 Exceptional circumstances: An overview